Inseparable local uniformization: On schemes over valuation rings

-\begin{rem} (i) Any $S$-scheme $X$ of $\eta$-normalized finite type is flat over $S$ because any partial $\eta$-normalization kills $\pi$-torsion.
+(ii) Assume that $X$ is reduced.
+Then $X$ is nft if and only if it is $\eta$-nft. \end{lem} \begin{proof} Assume that $X$ is $\eta$-nft.
+Then $X$ is flat over $S$ because any partial $\eta$-normalization kills $\pi$-torsion.
 Therefore, $X$ is a partial $\eta$-normalization of a flat $S$-scheme $\oX$ of finite type.
-But $\oX$ is automatically of finite presentation over $S$ by \cite[3.4.7]{RG}, hence $X$ is always $S$-flat and of $\eta$-normalized finite presentation.
+But $\oX$ is automatically of finite presentation over $S$ by \cite[3.4.7]{RG}, hence $X$ is $\eta$-nfp.
+(Actually, this is a particular case of Remark \ref{Yrem1}.)

-(ii) Any reduced flat $S$-scheme $X$ of normalized finite type is of $\eta$-normalized finite type.
-(This is a particular case of Remark \ref{rem1}(iii).)
-Indeed, $X$ is a partial normalization of a reduced flat scheme $\oX$ of finite type over $S$, hence $X$ is the projective limit of finite modifications $X_\alp$ of $\oX$.
-But $X_\eta$ is of finite type over $k$, hence already some $X_{\alp,\eta}$ is isomorphic to $X_\eta$, and then $X$ is a partial $\eta$-normalization of $X_\alp$. \end{rem}
+Next, let us prove (ii).
+If $X$ is nft then it is a partial normalization of a reduced flat scheme $\oX$ of finite type over $S$, hence $X$ is the projective limit of finite modifications $X_\alp$ of $\oX$.
+But $X_\eta$ is of finite type over $k$, hence already some $X_{\alp,\eta}$ is isomorphic to $X_\eta$, and then $X$ is a partial $\eta$-normalization of $X_\alp$.
+Conversely, if $X$ is reduced and $\eta$-nft then it is a partial $\eta$-normalization of a finite type $S$-scheme $Y$ with reduced $Y_\eta$.
+It follows that $X$ is a partial normalization of the schematic closure of $Y_\eta$ in $Y$, and hence $X$ is nft. \end{proof}

 Recall that for a $\hatk$-affinoid algebra $\calA$, it is standard to denote the subring of power-bounded elements of $\calA$, the ideal of power-nilpotent elements and the reduction as $\calAcirc$, $\calAcirccirc$ and $\tilcalA=\calAcirc/\calAcirccirc$, respectively.